khoelscher0625/100-days-of-code/log.md

 **Thoughts** I love that I have found a resource that allows me to apply the skills I already have, and then learn new ones related to them.
 I may have to do #100DaysofCode slightly different than originally planned.
 With my family life, it is better for me to code Monday through Friday.
 I still the skills that I need and am able to balance home life responsibilities.

+### Day 8: Wednesday, October 21st, 2020

+**Today's Progress**: Completed the CSS Grid lessons on freeCodeCamp

+**Thoughts** New learning for CSS.
+CSS Grid frameworks are so amazing.
+I love that each day I am learning more fundamentals that will aide me in my further development in front end design and developing.

 **Link(s) to work**